 While a college degree is not necessary for this position, many veterinary receptionists have a degree in business or in an animal related field.
 A high school diploma or GED is generally sufficient to meet an employer’s educational requirements.

 A background working with animals, particularly in the veterinary environment, is a big plus.
 Excellent customer service skills are critical.

 It is also important that veterinary receptionists have solid computer skills.
 They generally go through significant practical training to become familiar with the veterinary practice management software used at their clinic.
 There are several popular software programs that allow the receptionist to update the patient file database, maintain the clinic’s appointment book, and provide invoices for billing purposes.

 Receptionists must also be able to process credit card payments and prepare bank deposits.

 Veterinary receptionists may achieve professional certification through the AAHA (American Animal Hospital Association).
 The Veterinary Receptionist Certificate course is offered in an online format and can be completed in three semesters.

 The salary that a veterinary receptionist earns is usually commensurate with their level of experience and education in the field.
-It may also be influenced by the prevailing average pay rate in the geographic area where the clinic is located.
+It may also be influenced by the prevailing average pay rate where the clinic is located.

-The Bureau of Labor Statistics salary survey projects a 14 percent increase in job opportunities for receptionists from 2012 to 2022.
+The Bureau of Labor Statistics salary survey projects a 14 percent increase in job opportunities for receptionists through 2022.
 This rate of growth is slightly higher than the average growth expected for all professions (11 percent).